New Multi-region uptime checks and custom-domain status pages

 How does ServiceAlert compare to StatusGator?

 StatusGator is the closest direct competitor for third-party status aggregation and Early Warning Signals, and it also supports website, ping, service, and custom monitors.
-ServiceAlert differentiates by tying vendor status, owned-service checks, certificate lifecycle, incident response, and branded status pages into one operational workflow.
+ServiceAlert differentiates by tying vendor status, owned-service checks, dependency maps, incident response, and branded status pages into one operational workflow.

 How does ServiceAlert compare to Pingdom?

 Pingdom is a mature website-monitoring product with uptime checks, real-user monitoring, transaction monitoring, page speed, root-cause helpers, and public status pages.
-ServiceAlert is broader: it combines uptime and browser checks with vendor-status aggregation, incident workflows, status pages, and certificate lifecycle.
+ServiceAlert is broader: it combines uptime and browser checks with vendor-status aggregation, incident workflows, status pages, and dependency context.

 How does ServiceAlert compare to ThousandEyes?

 ThousandEyes is enterprise internet intelligence: cloud, enterprise, and endpoint agents; path visualization; BGP and network tests; application synthetics; and Internet Insights.
 ServiceAlert is not a full ThousandEyes replacement.
-It is the lighter reliability layer for teams that need vendor dependency health, first-party uptime, status pages, incidents, and certificate lifecycle without adopting an enterprise network observability platform.
+It is the lighter reliability layer for teams that need vendor dependency health, first-party uptime, status pages, and incidents without adopting an enterprise network observability platform.

 How does ServiceAlert compare to SolarWinds?

 SolarWinds is a broad enterprise portfolio spanning observability, network, infrastructure, database, ITSM, and digital experience monitoring.
-ServiceAlert stays narrower and faster to adopt: SaaS dependency status, synthetic uptime, customer-facing incidents, status pages, and certificate lifecycle.
+ServiceAlert stays narrower and faster to adopt: SaaS dependency status, synthetic uptime, customer-facing incidents, status pages, and basic SSL monitoring.

 Is ServiceAlert free?

 Yes.
 The free plan includes the live SaaS status dashboard, email alerts, 24-hour history, and public utility tools.
 The matrix above shows product support, not free-tier availability.
-Paid tiers add scoped service alerts, team monitoring, uptime monitors, status pages, incident workflows, certificate lifecycle, API access, SSO, audit logs, and custom domains.
+Paid tiers add scoped service alerts, team monitoring, uptime and basic SSL monitors, status pages, incident workflows, API access, SSO, audit logs, and custom domains.

-Track the services you depend on, then upgrade when you need team uptime monitoring, status pages, incidents, or certificate lifecycle.
+Track the services you depend on, then upgrade when you need team uptime monitoring, status pages, incidents, dependency maps, or basic SSL monitoring.
 No credit card to start.

 View live dashboard See pricing